-It is not a question of veracity that we have to meet, for the veracity of those who have testified to the wonderful experience of Miss Fancher, has not been assailed, because it is entirely above attack from the most malignant, and the character of Miss Fancher harself is an far above reproach Fancher herself is so far above reproach that he who would assail it, simply covers himself with infamy.
+It is not a question of veracity that we have to meet, for the veracity of those who have testified to the wonderful experience of Miss Fancher, has not been assailed, be-cause it is entirely above attack from the cause it is entirely above attack from the most malignant, and the character of Miss Fancher herself is so far above reproach that he who would assail it, simply covers himself with infamy.

 There is, therefore, nothing personal in the real question.
-It is the same old question which has been the battle-ground of the ages-it is the old question between Theism and Atheism, between the living God and dead matter as the Lord of the universe-between glorious immortality and hopeless death as our destiny-between the immortal soul and the perishing carcass as the real man-for this is the question which is forced upon us.
-A powerful and scientific party-strong and compact in its organization, with its or operations in medical colle with a host of ready writers, and an immense amount of easy self-confidence and authoritative dogmatism, has determined to annihilate the belief in anything and everything beyond matter and force, in which it sees "the potency of all things," and by which it traces man back to his monkey ancestor, and the monkey back to the slime of the ocean.
+It is the same old question which has been the battle-ground of the care with the cold countries.

+the ages-it is the old question between the living God and dead matter as the Lord of the universe-between glorious immortalty and hopeless teath as our destiny-between the immortal soul and the perishing carcass as the real man-for this is the question which is forced upon us.

+tion which is forced upon us.

+A powerful and scientific party-strong and compact in its organization, with its base of operations in medical colleges with a host of ready writers, and an immense amount of easy self-confidence and authoritative dogmatism, has determined to annihilate the belief in anything and everything beyond matter and force, in which it sees "the potency of all things," and by which it traces man back to his monkey ancestor, and the monkey back to the slime of the ocean.

-These wild and insane doctrines cannot be [conquered by reason, for they did not spring from reason.
-They sprung from the selfish, animal nature of man, which recoils from divine truth, which belittles moral responsibility, which stifles the conscience, narrows the mind, and determines that it will not be convinced, as Horkey said he would die before he would concede the discoveries of Galileo.
+and insane doctrines cannot These wild a be conquered by reason, for they did not spring from reason.
+They sprung from the selfish, animal nature of man, which recoils from divine truth, which belittles moral responsibility, which stiffes the conscience, narrows the mind, and determines that it will not be convinced, as Horkey said he would die before he would concede the discoveries of Galileo.

 The animal nature of man is dead to any appeal to the conscience, narrow in all its ideas, and groveling in its conceptions, incapable of a lofty sentiment.
 Above all, it is distinguished by this, that it has no faith in humanity, either collectively or individually.
-When a man has lost his honesty and truth, he has no more faith in humanity.
-When he has lost all virtue, he has lost all faith, and is incapable of learning by testimony and reason.
-Like a mere animal, he must touch, or feel, or see, before he can know.
+When a man has lost his honesty and truth, he has no more faith in humani-When he has lost all virtue, he has lost all faith, and is incapable of learning by testimony and reason.
+Like a mere animal, he must touch, or feel, or see, before he can

 Faith is, therefore, the exponent of the moral nature, and the chief agent of human progress.
-It is by faith that knowledge is conveyed from nation to nation, from the old to the young, from the higher to the Faith is the ladder that brings down the wisdom of the angels and of God to mortal man, [applause] and brings the wisdom of saints, sages and herces into the hearts of their followers-the virtues and wisdom of the mother into the helpless
+It is by faith that knowledge is conveyed from nation to nation, from the conveyed from nation to nation, from the old to the young, from the higher to the lower.
+Faith is the ladder that brings down the wisdom of the angels and of God to mortal man, [applause] and brings the wisdom of saints, sages and heroes into the hearts of their followers-the virtues and wisdom of the mother into the helpless habe.